Sunday, 2 November 2025

 Where do these models fit into the grand scheme of things?

 The Synchromatic range are a higher end take on the Chinese made Electromatic 5420T and similar guitars (these earlier 5420T Chinese made guitars are very well finished), my Chinese made 2 tone Anniversary is faultless and I used to have a Japan made Anniversary so I was aware of how nicely that was made in comparison.
+I have used my 5420T's live on stage.

 The Falcon Synchromatic and the 5420T Chinese guitars as mentioned also feature a variation of the 59 Trestle Bracing system which has the feet at the back under bridge end.
 I would not be put off buying a Synchromatic with the 'made in China' knowledge, as the guitars from there have USA quality control and are as I said very nicely made and finished.

 The Synchromatic range sits above the Electromatic and below the Japan made guitars, providing an affordable and well appointed guitar for the price position which features Filtertron pickups.
-Given that these guitars are almost into the higher end bracket, it would be more logical to make the necks like the Japan guitars in my view.

 The Synchromatic Falcon guitars